BCX18ConnectedLife/big-iot/StartUp-Guide-Consumer.md

 Create a new Offering Query
 - Click on `MyConsumers` and select your new Consumer instance
 - Click on `+OfferingQuery` and give your OfferingQuery a name
-- Define a semantic category
+- Define a semantic _Category_ (and if applicable also sub-categories)
-- Optionally: define a region, a time period, a license, a price model, etc.
+- Optionally: define a _Region_, a _Time Period_, a _License_, a _Price_, etc.
 - Save the OfferingQuery
-- Scroll down - to the bottom of your Offering Query.
-There you will see all matching Offerings
+- Scroll down - to the bottom of your OfferingQuery.
+There you will see all the matching Offerings
-  - Note: You might need to `refresh` your browser or `reload` the page to get the update
+  - NOTE: You might need to `refresh` your browser or `reload` the page to get the update
 - Explore the Offerings

 ### 5. Download Java Template Project